Implementing the close action

 Example

-You typically implement a close action handler to open a confirmation dialog box as in the following example:
+Implementing a close action handler, to open a confirmation dialog box, before

 INPUT BY NAME cust_rec.*